-Evidence-based security and code access security provide very powerful, explicit mechanisms to implement security.
-Most application code can simply use the infrastructure implemented by the .NET Framework.
+Most application code can simply use the infrastructure implemented by .NET.
 In some cases, additional application-specific security is required, built either by extending the security system or by using new ad hoc methods.

-Using the .NET Framework-enforced permissions and other enforcement in your code, you should erect barriers to prevent malicious code from obtaining information that you do not want it to have or performing other undesirable actions.
+Using .NET enforced permissions and other enforcement in your code, you should erect barriers to prevent malicious code from accessing information that you don't want it to have or performing other undesirable actions.
 Additionally, you must strike a balance between security and usability in all the expected scenarios using trusted code.

 This overview describes the different ways code can be designed to work with the security system.

 Securing resource access

 When designing and writing your code, you need to protect and limit the access that code has to resources, especially when using or invoking code of unknown origin.
 So, keep in mind the following techniques to ensure your code is secure: